harishdotnarayanan/ExData_Plotting1/README.md

 * plot2.R
 * plot3.R
 * plot4.R
-* figures/plot1.png
+* plot1.png
-* figures/plot2.png
+* plot2.png
-* figures/plot3.png
+* plot3.png
-* figures/plot4.png
+* plot4.png

+IGNORE ALL THE IMAGES IN THE figure folder.

 ## Assumptions
 All the .R files assume that the input file household_power_consumption.txt is present in the same location as the file.